On 1 April 2019, the Government's Private Health Insurance Reforms will come into effect for all private health insurers in Australia.

 To view the full list of all 37 clinical categories covered, click here

-- We intend to continue offering just the one level of gold standard hospital product, because it enables us to provide all our members with the best possible value for money and ultimate peace of mind – now and into the future.
+- We intend to continue offering just the one level of gold standard hospital product for each fund, because it enables us to provide all our members with the best possible value for money and ultimate peace of mind – now and into the future.

 - While insurers have until 2020 to adopt the Gold, Silver, Bronze & Basic tiers for all products, we’ll be embracing the new system from the get-go on 1 April 2019 because we welcome the opportunity to remove some of the complexity for consumers.

-- Adoption of the new system includes renaming Lifelong Hospital and Lifelong Combined to Gold Hospital and Gold Combined respectively.
+- Adoption of the new system includes renaming Lifelong Hospital and Lifelong Combined to Gold Hospital and Gold Combined respectively for our Emergency Services Health products.
+For Police Health, we'll be renaming Top Hospital, Platinum Health and Platinum Plus to Gold Hospital, Gold Combined and Gold Combined X respectively.
 These new names will become active from 1 April 2019, but rest assured, the change will effectively be in name only in that we are not moving members from their existing policy to a completely new one.

 - In terms of changes to Extras benefits, it’s important to note that some natural therapy treatments will no longer qualify for health insurance benefits due to the Reforms.
 For our Extras cover in particular, there are 4 services that we have historically paid benefits towards which will be removed from 1 April 2019.
 They are - naturopathy (which will be removed as an extras category in its own right), as well as aromatherapy, Western herbal medicine, and homeopathy (which will be taken out of our ‘Complementary Therapies’ benefit category).

 We’ll be reinvesting those benefit allocations back to members in the form of enhanced dental and optical benefits, as these are some of our most popular benefits.
-We’ll also be introducing a new category of benefits in relation to Counselling.
+We’ll also be introducing a new category of benefits in relation to Counselling for Emergency Services Health.
 More details will be announced soon.

 We can also confirm that we will continue to pay benefits towards remedial massage therapy, remedial therapy, Chinese medicine and myotherapy under our ‘Complementary Therapies’ category after 1 April 2019.